'No Doubt' That Navalny Poisoning Was Russian Operation, Former CIA Russia Chief Says

 "There's a long history of this," Hall said, adding, "This is the way Vladimir Putin does things.
 And he does it both inside of Russia and outside of Russia."

-The question CIA officers stationed in Moscow should be trying to answer now, Hall says, is whether Russia might carry out a similar attack inside the United States.
+The question CIA officers stationed in Moscow should be trying to answer, Hall said, is whether Russia might carry out a similar attack inside the United States.

 "They've already done it in the U.K. They've done it in Germany, they've done it in some other European locations," Hall said.
 "The question is, will that ever come to the United States?
-And that's that's an interesting question that I would be trying to follow very carefully if I were back in my old job."
+And that's an interesting question that I would be trying to follow very carefully if I were back in my old job."

 Navalny, 44, remains in a medically induced coma at the Charité hospital in Berlin, where his family moved him to receive specialist care.
 He abruptly fell ill on a commercial flight to Moscow from the Siberian city of Tomsk on Aug.
 20, forcing the plane to make an emergency landing.
 Navalny's spokesperson, Kira Yarmysh, said she saw him drink one thing: a cup of tea at the airport in Tomsk.

 Two days later, the activist and politician was airlifted from Siberia.
-In a recent update, German doctors said his condition is stable and that his life is not in danger – but they add that it's too soon to know what long-term effects he might suffer.
+In a recent update, German doctors said that his condition is stable and that his life is not in danger – but they added it's too soon to know what long-term effects he might suffer.

 When Navalny was being treated in Siberia, doctors claimed there were no traces of poison in his system.
 They said he was suffering from a blood sugar imbalance.